Pintta/Siide-Framework/readme.md

 Development of this Framework has begun in January 2021 and is continuing.

-When creating a character, you can choose for yourself: Male / Female / Binary.
+When creating a character , you can choose for yourself: Male / Female / Binary.

+Support latin multicharacter names.

 Nor does this framework work with other scripts, as this is a truly peculiar entity.
 This is developed entirely as student work by a college student